-- FE
+Dear [Contact name ,

-Dear [Contact name], • • • • Address] (the "Property") and are quite interested in leasing space excellent tenants and are prepared to consummate a lease as soon As a way to commence our discussions, l acceptable to us: et us lay out some of the key terms which we believe would be Leased Premises: The [Storey] floor at the Property, consisting of approximately [Number] square feet.
-Commencement Date of Lease: [Date] Length of Lease: [Number] years Monthly Rent: [Amount] for the first [Number] years of the Lease.
+We have now reviewed your property at [Address] (the "Property") and are quite interested in leasing space in the Property.
+We believe we would be excellent tenants and are prepared to consummate a lease as soon as possible.

+As a way to commence our discussions, let us lay out some of the key terms which we believe would be acceptable to us:

+Leased Premises: The [Storey] floor at the Property, consisting of approximately [Number] square feet.

+Commencement Date of Lease: [Date]

+Length of Lease: [Number] years

+Monthly Rent: [Amount] for the first [Number] years of the Lease.

 [Amount] for the remaining [Number] years of the Lease.

-Utilities:

-Parking:

-All utilities to be paid for by the Lessee, except for [Describe].
+Utilities: All utilities to be paid for by the Lessee, except for [Describe].

-Lessee to have [Number] parking spaces in the building.
+Parking: Lessee to have [Number] parking spaces in the building.

 Use of Leases Premises: General office use and/or any other legal use.
 Improvements: Lessor to make the following improvements to the Lease Premises prior to Lessee's occupancy: [Describe].
 Right to Renew: Lessee to have the right to renew the Lease for an additional [Number] years, for [Amount] per month rent.
 Taxes: All taxes on the property shall be payable by Lessor.
 Assignment & Subletting: The Leased Premises shall not be assigned or sublet without the consent of Lessor, which consent shall not be unreasonably withheld or delayed.
-Form of Lease: To be mutually agreed upon between Lessor and Lessee. rms and look forward to a long and mutually beneficial relationship sponsible of a tenant we would be, I enclose some background Let us set up a meeting to discuss this a s s oon as po ssible.
+Form of Lease: To be mutually agreed upon between Lessor and Lessee.
+We are happy to discuss any of these terms and look forward to a long and mutually beneficial relationship.
+So that you may appreciate how responsible of a tenant we would be, I enclose some background information on our company.
+Let us set up a meeting to discuss this as so oon as possible.
 Sincerely, Your name Your title Telephone contact youremail@yourcompany.com